Lightning vs. Flames Prediction & Picks - December 16

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Lightning are 4-6-0 over the past 10 games, totaling 25 total goals (five power-play goals on 30 power-play opportunities during that time, for a conversion rate of 16.7%).
-They have allowed 32 goals to their opponents.
+Over the past 10 games, the Lightning are 4-6-0 while putting up 25 total goals (five power-play goals on 30 power-play opportunities during that time, for a conversion rate of 16.7%).
+They have conceded 32 goals.

-Ahead of watching this matchup, here's a glimpse at which club we think will bring home the victory in Saturday's action on the ice.
+Ahead of watching this matchup, here's a look at which team we pick to bring home the victory in Saturday's action on the ice.

 Lightning vs. Flames Predictions for Saturday

-Our computer projections model for this contest expects a final result of Flames 4, Lightning 3.
+Our computer projections model for this game predicts a final tally of Flames 4, Lightning 3.

 - Total Pick: Over 6.5 (computer predicts 6.7 goals on average)